mstrahl/firedanger-smartmet/README.md

-# SmartMet-server for Harvester Seasons service
+# SmartMet-server for FireDanger.eu service

-Mainly for showing ERA5 Land grib datasets and HOPS hydrological forecasts from seasonal and weather forecast data.
+FireDanger information from seasonal and weather forecast data to inform Europe on risks for wildfire in their region.
-This entails a mix of GRID and non-grid smartmet-server plugins to run.
-It is now being run on a WEkEO cloud server running Ubuntu.
+This entails a GRID smartmet-server/plugins to run.
+It is now being tested on a EuropeanWeather cloud server running Ubuntu.
 ... let's see how it works:

 First prepare a data directory at the same level as this cloned directory (../data) and `ln -s smartmet-server/config ../config`